Ada-Developers-Academy/C3Projects--AdaCooks/README.md

     - links to the Ingridient profile for all associated Ingredients
 - __Ingredients__
   - view an alphabetical list of all Ingedients
-  - view the details of an individual Ingredient, including...
+  - DONE view the details of an individual Ingredient, including...
-    - a list of links to Recipes associated with the Ingredient
+    - DONE a list of links to Recipes associated with the Ingredient

 ### As an anonymous User I can...
 - DONE register a new User account